- 5 Key Steps to Setting up a Virtual Organization

 As a virtual business, you’ll need a way to accept payments through your website.
 These solutions help you set up payment processes online.

 Braintree lets you accept online payments.
 It’s available in more than 130 currencies and has many additional benefits.

 PayPal pioneered the online payments space.
 The service started over a decade ago and continues to offer solutions to small and large businesses alike.

-Launched in 2011, Stripe is one of the newest online payment solutions.
-But it is now well established in several markets and poised to continue growing rapidly due to their development-friendly infrastructure.
+Launched in 2011, Stripe is well established in several markets and poised to continue growing rapidly due to their development-friendly infrastructure.

 Dropbox is the original cloud storage solution.
 It offers simple, affordable access to all your documents, which are automatically backed up and saved to the cloud.
 Dropbox offers mobile and desktops apps, so you can access your documents from anywhere.

 Google Drive is Google’s cloud storage product.
-(You didn’t think they wouldn’t have one, did you?)
 They offer direct integration with all their other business products and much more free space than Dropbox.
 Drive also offers mobile and desktop apps, so you can access and collaborate on your documents in real time.